Supported on: iOS SDK 1.0.61+ · Android SDK 1.0.33+ · Flutter SDK 1.0.3+

 Config Resolution Priority

-When the SDK needs configuration data, it follows this priority order:
+When the SDK needs configuration data, it follows a three-tier priority order:

 | Priority | Source | Description |